 Alarm Clock System to remind you of important things and prevent Kerbal’s overflying destinations at high warp.
-Version 184.108.40.206 – Compiled against 0.23, added integration with the common toolbar, and fixed some bugs.
+Version 126.96.36.199 – Compiled against 0.23.5, and adjusted time formats – added time halting code to SC and TS – fixed automannode config storage.
 Full details on the forum page

 Plugin that can be used to kill the warp rate and fire alarm messages as you approach a given time.

 With the Kerbal Alarm Clock you can create alarms for the following situations:

 * Raw time alarms – created for either a specific date/time or a specific period in the future;

 * Manuever node – create an alarm based on the next maneuver node on the current ships flight path.
 This node will be stored and can be restored when you come back to the ship;

 * Other flight plan nodes – Apoapsis, Periapsis, Ascending Node and Descending node (Target and Equatorial).
 These can be configured to track changes as they approach as well

 * SOI Point – create an alarm manually based on when the next SOI point is on the flight path, or set the alarm clock to continually monitor the active flight path and add alarms as it detects SOI changes (there is also a backround check you can enable for ships to notice simple name changes in the SOI for any background vessel, but it will not slow time before hand and will miss the SOI change by a fair margin under warp);

 * Closest Approach – create an alarm based on the closest Approach of this Vessel to the targetted Vessel.
 Select how many orbits into the future to look for the closest approach;

 * Target Distance – create an alarm based on distance to target vessel of altitude above planet